 #4 Consider key supplements for balancing insulin.

 Perhaps the best supplement out there for getting insulin levels under control is berberine.
 According to research conducted at Brigham Young University among others, berberine can kick in an enzyme in the body called AMP-activated kinase, or AMPK.
 This enzyme is known as the “metabolic master switch.”
-It has the ability to effect how energy is used by cells.
+It has the ability to affect how energy is used by cells.

 The Key to Lowering Insulin Resistance Is In Your Hands!